About Payment Connectors

 MWC Partners have extensive experience and a proven track record in the build, configuration, implementation, and delivery of retail payment services.
 Our team developed and implemented the world’s first accredited EMV compliant Chip and PIN solution for integrated POS for Wilko Retail, with our EMV solution for the UK Chip and PIN trial in 2003.

 Since then we have completed over a hundred full bank accreditations with all major UK acquirers for retailers running a wide range of leading POS solutions.
-We have also integrated the tax-free functionality of leading tax-free providers such as Global Blue and Premier Tax Free (Planet Payment).
+We have also integrated the tax-free functionality of leading tax-free providers such as Global Blue and Premier Tax Free (Planet).

-In recent years, we have progressed to developing payment connectors between leading PSPs such as Adyen, Cybersource and Worldpay and leading POS solutions such as Cegid’s Retail Y2, Shopping and mPOS applications and Microsoft’s 365.
+In recent years we have progressed to developing payment connectors between leading PSPs such as Adyen, Cybersource and Worldpay, and leading POS solutions such as Cegid Retail Live Store and mPOS applications and Microsoft’s D365.

 For more information or to discuss a POS to PSP integration, contact us.

-MWC Partners is a participating member of the PCI Security Standards Council.
+MWC Partners are a participating member of the PCI Security Standards Council.
+We have contributed to the evolving PCI standards and our continued membership ensures that we stay current with new standards.